-TABLE 1 10 Percent Set-Aside - Assistance to State Prog grams (FFY2019-\$2,593,100) Set-Aside Activity Funding (\$, %) Goals and Objectives Outputs/Deliverables Evaluating Success Agency Responsibilities Schedule Crypto AND PFAS Strategy \$544,713 Continue to implement EPD's Crypto Strategy for sources in Bin 2 and assess PFAS in drinking water 1.
-Monitor selected PWS's for Cryptosporidium under SWAP, 1.
-Through quarterly monitoring of THMs and HAAs, many EPD's Watershed Protection Branch, Drinking Water Program All activities are ongoing and will Implementation and update of 2.10% implement Cryptosporidium determinations under LT2ESWTR, and affected public water systems are able to avoid the requirement is the lead entity coordinating the implementation of the Crypto and PFAS continue through the life of the grant.
-EPD's strategic plan for addressing the threat of a waterborne disease outbreat including cryptosporidiosis in Georgia's Pub Water Systems (PWS) and asse PFAS Concentation in drinking water sources across Georgia lic Analyzing samples for Cryptosporidium in conjunction with EPD's SWAP (Source Water Assessment Plan) implementation plan to determine Cryptosporidium concentration in the source water for sources that were identified as Bin 2 or higher during the third round of Crypto sampling.
-Assisting affected public water systems with compliance with the Stage 1, DBPR and the IESWTR; LT2ESWTR and Stage 2 DBPR for surface water systems.
-EPD Protozoan Laboratory continues proficiency and EPA approval for analysis of Cryptosporidium and Giardia by methods 1622 and 1623.
-Performing Microscopic Particulate Analysis (MPA) for groundwater sources suspected to be under the direct influence of surface water.
-Sample and Analyze for PFAS for drinking water sources both surface water and ground wateracross Georgia.
-3.Monitor and provide technical assistance to small surface water systems quarterly for THMs and HAAs (trihalomethanes and haloacetic acids) and monthly for TOC (total organic carbon) in accordance with the Stage 1, DBPR.
-4. Monitor and provide technical assistance to PWS with LT2ESWTR and Stage 2 DBPR.
-5. Maintain operation of the PWSS primacy portion of the EPD laboratory.
-6.Results of PFOA sampling will be plotted and available for public review Large surface water system compliance rates with the requirements of the IESWTR and Stage 2 DBPR are high.
-The public's awareness about what PWSs are doing to address DBPs and microbial pathogens is increased.
-EPD Laboratory proficiency with methods 1622 and 1623 and maintained EPA approval.
-Stage 1&2 DBPR, including the operation of EPD's Protozoan Laboratory.
-EPD District offices assist in implementation of microbial and disinfection by- products rules.
+TABLE 1 10 Percent Set-Aside - Assistance to State Prog grams (FFY2019-\$2,593,100) Set-Aside Activity Funding (\$, %) Goals and Objectives Outputs/Deliverables Evaluating Success Agency Responsibilities Schedule Crypto AND PFAS Strategy \$544,713 Continue to implement EPD's Crypto Strategy for sources in Bin 2 and assess PFAS in drinking water Monitor selected PWS's for Cryptosporidium under SWAP, 1.
+Through quarterly monitoring of THMs and HAAs, many Branch, Drinking Water Program All activities are ongoing and will Implementation and update of 2.10% implement Cryptosporidium determinations under LT2ESWTR, and affected public water systems are able to avoid the requirement is the lead entity coordinating the implementation of the Crypto and PFAS continue through the life of the grant.
+EPD's strategic plan for addressing the threat of a waterborne disease outbreak, including cryptosporidiosis, in Georgia's Public Water Systems (PWS) and assess PFAS Concentation in drinking water sources across Georgia sources that were identified as Bin 2 or higher during the third round of Crypto sampling.
+2. Assisting affected public water systems with compliance with the Stage 1, DBPR and the IESWTR; LT2ESWTR and Stage 2 DBPR for surface water systems.
+3. EPD Protozoan Laboratory continues proficiency and EPA approval for analysis of Cryptosporidium and Giardia by methods 1622 and 1623.
+4. Performing Microscopic Particulate Analysis (MPA) for groundwater sources suspected to be under the direct influence of surface water.
+5. Sample and Analyze for PFAS for drinking water sources both surface water and ground wateracross 3.Monitor and provide technical assistance to small surface water systems quarterly for THMs and HAAs (trihalomethanes and haloacetic acids) and monthly for TOC (total organic 2.
+Large surface water system compliance rates with the requirements of the IESWTR and Stage 2 DBPR are high.
+3. The public's awareness about what PWSs are doing to address DBPs and microbial pathogens is increased.
+4. EPD Laboratory proficiency with methods 1622 and 1623 and maintained EPA approval.
+1. Strategy, implementing and enforcing the IESWTR and Stage 1 &2 DBPR.
+It is also the lead on developing draft implementation strategies for other microbial and disinfection by-products rules.
+EPD's environmental laboratory provides services for the IESWTR, LT1ESWTR, LT2ESWTR and Stage 1&2 DBPR, including the operation of EPD's Protozoan Laboratory.
+EPD District offices assist in implementation of microbial and disinfection by-products rules.
 2. EPD Lab will acquire needed equipment and train personnal for analyzing PFAS.